 Image Encryption and Decryption¶

 An image, when uploaded to Glance or being created through Nova from an existing server (VM), may contain sensitive information.
 The already provided signature functionality only protects images against alteration.
 Images may be stored on several hosts over long periods of time.
 First and foremost this includes the image storage hosts of Glance itself.
-Furthermore it might also involve caches on systems like compute hosts.
-In conclusion they are exposed to a multitude of potential scenarios involving different hosts with different access patterns and attack surfaces.
-The OpenStack components involved in those scenarios do not protect the confidentiality of image data.
+Furthermore it might also involve other systems such as volume hosts.
+As a result they are exposed to a multitude of potential scenarios involving different hosts with different access patterns and attack surfaces.
+The OpenStack components involved in those scenarios – including Cinder - do not protect the confidentiality of image data.

 Using encrypted storage backends for volume and compute hosts in conjunction with direct data transfer from/to encrypted images can enable workflows that never expose an image’s data on a host’s filesystem.
 Storage of encryption keys on a dedicated key manager host ensures isolation and access control for the keys as well.
 With such a set of configuration recommendations for security focused environments, we are able to reach a good foundation.
 Future enhancements can build upon that and extend the provided security enhancements to a broader set of variants.